nventory shrinkage could be slowly eating away at your profits without you even realizing.

 But inventory shrinkage can:

-- Reduce profits.
+.
 If you buy 100 units of an item, but 10 of them succumb to damage every month then this is going to eat into overall profitability.

-- Strain customer relationships.
+.
 You might continue to sell a product online, completely unaware that the only ones left in recorded stock are damaged or have been stolen.
-Meaning you’ll have to send a disappointing back order email to any customer buying one.
+Meaning you'll have to send a disappointing back order email to any customer buying one.

-- Damage your reputation.
+.
 Imagine this happens several times over, and for several different products.
 Or even that some damaged items slip through to actually get shipped to customers.
 This can create a compounded negative experience that results in bad word-of-mouth and poor online reviews.

 So while losses can be caused by the tiniest of errors, the fallout may be far bigger than you expect.
-This is why it’s crucial to find ways of minimising inventory shrinkage as much as possible.
+This is why it's crucial to find ways of minimizing inventory shrinkage as much as possible.

-Strategies to minimise inventory shrinkage
+Strategies to minimize inventory shrinkage

 1) Implement employee screening